-When the CARES Act was signed into law recently, it included new regulations for Health Savings Accounts (HSAs), as well as Flexible Spending Accounts (FSAs) and Health Reimbursement Arrangements (HRAs).
+When the CARES Act was signed into law earlier this year, it included new regulations for Health Savings Accounts (HSAs), as well as Flexible Spending Accounts (FSAs) and Health Reimbursement Arrangements (HRAs).

 Here are some of the highlights: